-The passive cell model consists only of passive elements i.e. resistors that simulate the resistance of the cell membrane and the electrodes and a capacity simulating the capacity of the cell membrane (see Figure 12 and Figure 13).
-A switch allows simulation of two different membrane resistances: $10~\text{k}\Omega$ and $100~\text{k}\Omega$.
-A second switch permits grounding the current electrode (see also chapter 8.1).
+The passive cell model consists only of passive elements i.e. resistors that simulate the resistance of the cell membrane and the electrodes and a capacity simulating the capacity of the cell membrane (see Figure 10 and Figure 11).
+A switch allows simulation of two different membrane resistances: 10 k Ω and 100 k Ω .
+A second switch permits grounding the current electrode (see also chapter 8.1) and a third switch can be used to mimic series resistance.